-A 78 yo white man with a history of BPH has been self-treating a "sinusitis" for the last few days with over the counter medications.
+An 82 yo man with a history of BPH has been self-treating a "sinusitis" for the last few days with OTC medications for nasal drainage.
 He finally relents and comes to the doctor for "some antibiotics."
 His PCP orders routine labs and sends him home.
 The patient receives a call that evening telling him to go straight to the ED.
 You are called by the ED with the following labs: